 When not performing, Brett is a Senior Supervisor of the Ravinia Festival Box Office, summer home of Chicago Symphony as well as various classical and popular acts.
 He also enjoys following sports, engaging in politics, and being in the company of his family as well as the many friends he has met across all of his travels.

 Dominic Azkoul is Principal Bass with the Des Moines Symphony.
 He is also a section bassist in the Kalamazoo Symphony and a former member of the Civic Orchestra of Chicago.
-Dominic received his Music Performance degree from DePaul University where he studied with Rob Kassinger.
-He then continued his studies at Northwestern University with Andrew Raciti for his Masters Degree in 2016.
+He began playing the double bass in the 6th grade in Grand Rapids, Michigan.
+After graduating from Interlochen Arts Academy, he went on to pursue an undergraduate degree at DePaul University studying under Rob Kassinger and maestro Cliff Colnot.
+Upon completing a Performance degree from DePaul, Dominic chose to study at Northwestern University for his Masters Degree with Andrew Raciti.
 Dominic currently lives in Chicago where he teaches private lessons and manages his fantasy football and basketball teams.

 Michael Van Ryn is a Double Bass with the Des Moines Symphony.
 He holds degrees in music performance from the University of Minnesota, Northwestern University, and the University of Southern California.
 He has also held principal positions with the Civic Orchestra of Chicago and the American Youth Symphony in Los Angeles.